Apple Watch Series 11 release date, price and features

 A new wrist flick gesture would allow you to mute incoming calls, silence timers, and dismiss notifications.
 The volume for calls and notifications will also get automatically adjusted based on your surroundings.
 Also, the Notes app is coming to the Apple Watch with watchOS 26 as well.

-Apart from that, you will likely get the usual suspects for the watch: a wide variety of workouts, ECG, blood oxygen, irregular heart rhythm notifications, sleep monitoring, wrist temperature, and other health metrics.
-The Series 11 will also likely feature safety functionalities like Crash Detection, Emergency SOS, and the like.
+Apart from that, you also get the usual suspects for the watch: a wide variety of workouts, ECG, blood oxygen, irregular heart rhythm notifications, sleep monitoring, wrist temperature, and other health metrics.
+The Series 11 also features the known (and useful) safety functionalities like Crash Detection, Emergency SOS, and the like.

 Apple Watch Series 11 hardware and specs